 - Regain muscle elasticity

 In doing so, stretch reflexes can be properly activated.
 Unhealthy muscles in time begin to not only shorten but collapse often overworking the lower back, which is a major source of pain for most with central sensitivity.

-So, as a measure, the more you lower back hurts, the more unhealthy you’re muscles may be.
+So, as a measure, the more your lower back hurts, the more unhealthy your muscles may be.

 Again, basic relaxation techniques do not work well at this state, but muscle re-education does, such as mechanical support like sitting with a supported back (back support for chairs), laying in the semi-supine method, or for those with a whole lot of muscle fatigue, the yoga posture “corpse pose” method is probably more for you.

 These methods help re-educate your muscles in a passive and gentle way and reduce some tension right away, and over time as you use the methods.

 I recommend doing the method or methods that work best for you once a day and how long depends on how long you can handle the pain of laying on a hard flat surface (or in the case of using a back support device, lying against a firm support), but shoot for at least 10 minutes.

 Yes, the floor, table, etc., must be hard, and it must be flat for the semi-supine and corpse pose.
 For those with little pain use a hard wood or vinyl floor.
 For those with a lot of pain, lay on carpeting.

 For the semi-supine position you will need a thin pillow to help support your head.
 You can also use a thin pillow, foam or otherwise, for the copse pose, but only if you really need it.

 For those with scoliosis, like myself, these methods may replace you chiropractor.
 When laying down (semi-supine or corpse pose) make sure you aren’t stress-breathing.
 Stress breathing is when your chest rises and falls instead of your abdomen.
 If you’re not sure if you are chest or abdomen breathing: